 Your newborn's first feeds

-Colostrum is a thick, yellowish colour and more concentrated than mature milk.
-It is rich in protein and antibodies that help to protect your baby from illness.
-Colostrum also helps your baby to pass their first meconium poo.
+The very first milk your baby gets is called colostrum.
+Colostrum is thick and yellowish, and is more concentrated than mature breastmilk.
+It’s packed with protein and antibodies that help protect your baby from getting sick.
+Colostrum also helps your baby have their first poo, called meconium.

-Healthy term breastfed babies tend to drink these volumes each feed during the first week:
+Healthy, full-term breastfed babies usually drink about these amounts at each feed during their first week:

 - 1 day old, 2 to 10 mL